Adaptive Complexity Model Predictive Control: Experimental Evaluation

 \section{Experimental Evaluation}

 This section presents experiments deploying adaptive complexity MPC on a simulated quadrupedal robot to quantify its performance and benchmark against other formulations of MPC.
 In particular we compare against three other model configurations -- ``Simple'' and ``Complex'' respectively employ only the simple and complex model dynamics and constraints, and ``Mixed'' employs the complex model for the first one-quarter of the horizon and the simple model for remainder, similar to \cite{li2021model}.
-The ``Adaptive'' configuration follows Algorithm~\ref{alg:ac:acmpc} with $S^f = \{2,...N^a-2\}$ so that the first and last finite elements are always complex.
-This meets the terminal state admissibility condition in \eqref{eq:ac:admissibility_terminal_states} and also ensures that new elements entering the horizon will be complex to meet Assumption~\ref{as:ac:S_admissible} in lieu of a hard-to-find terminal controller $h_t(x)$ that meets the conditions in Assumption~\ref{as:ac:original_mpc_conditions}.
+The ``Adaptive'' configuration follows Algorithm~\ref{alg:ac:acmpc} with $S^f = \{2,..., N^a-2\}$ so that the first and last two knot points -- and thus the first and last finite elements -- are always complex.
+This slight restriction of the fixed simplicity set is added to improve robustness to modeling errors as discussed in Sec.~\ref{sec:ac:algorithm_overview:S_convergence}.
+It also ensures that new elements entering the horizon will be complex, which is needed to meet Assumption~\ref{as:ac:S_admissible} in lieu of a hard-to-find terminal controller $u_{T}$ that meets the conditions in Assumption~\ref{as:ac:original_mpc_conditions}.

 In each experiment, the robot is provided a reference trajectory which defines the required task over the given environment.
 We use three environments to evaluate the algorithm performance in the presence of varying constraints.
-The ``Acceleration'' environment requires the robot to rapidly accelerate and decelerate over 7.5 body lengths (3 m) of flat terrain to measure the ability of the configuration to stabilize the system during agile motions.
+The ``Acceleration'' environment requires the robot to accelerate and decelerate over 7.5 body lengths (3 m) of flat terrain as quickly as possible to measure the ability to stabilize the system during agile motions.
 The ``Step'' environment consists of a one-half leg length (20 cm) step which requires navigating state constraints such as joint limits to traverse.
 The ``Gap'' environment consists of a body-length (40 cm) gap which the robot must leap across, testing the controller's ability to handle these kinematic constraints in addition to input constraints such as actuator limits and friction.